hhd-dev/hhd/readme.md

 for the Bosch 260 IMU Driver.
 Follow the instructions in that repository to install it.

+In addition, for devices other than the Win Mini, your kernel config should also enable the modules `SYSFS trigger` with `CONFIG_IIO_SYSFS_TRIGGER` and `High resolution timer trigger` with `CONFIG_IIO_HRTIMER_TRIGGER`.
+Both are under `Linux Kernel Configuration ─> Device Drivers ─> Industrial I/O support ─> Triggers - standalone`.

 #### Missing Python Evdev
 In case you have installation issues, you might be missing the package `python-evdev`.
 You can either install it as part of your distribution (included by Nobara